Rebuilding Trust in Social Commerce

 4. Live testing: Partner with real influencers and buyers to validate our designs.

-5. Community features: Explore ways for users to connect with each other, share finds, and create wishlists together.
+5. Community features: Explore ways for users to connect with each other, share finds, and create wish lists together.